windust/seajug-intro/README.md

 # SeaJUG Meeting Introduction Template

-This template uses [Reveal.js](https://github.com/hakimel/reveal.js/) to construct a meeting intro for the Chicago Java Users Group.
+This template uses [Reveal.js](https://github.com/hakimel/reveal.js/) to construct a meeting intro for the Seattle Java Users Group.

 ## Creating an intro